This project is no longer maintained and has been archived.

 Sometimes you may want to alter your models and be able to automate the migration process for your changes.
 In the past you would have to write the migration classes manually for your changes.
 Now with the diff tool you can make your changes then generate the migration classes for the changes.

 The diff tool is simple to use.
-It accepts a from and a to and they can be one of the following:
+It accepts a "from" and a "to" and they can be one of the following:

 • Path to yaml schema files